MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/cloud-consolidation-aad-connect.md

 ---
-title: "Updating AAD Connect to include more than one forest" ms.author: crowe
+title: "Update AAD Connect to include more than one forest" ms.author: crowe
 author: crowe
 manager: serdars